 Coffee lovers worldwide are now questioning their love of the cup of coffee they’ve grown to know and love.
 Yet, with the debut of white coffee in our lives, the debate of black vs. white coffee is only going to intensify.

 To sum it up, black coffee is the dark-colored, aromatic, yet somewhat acidic, delicious brew of coffee beans, which were roasted at high temperatures for a considerable amount of time.

 On the other hand, the process of roasting white coffee is quite different.
 It uses lower temperatures and is only half-roasted.
 The end result is a pale beige brew with a nutty flavor and more caffeine.
 For the most part, the brewing style of white coffee is primarily using an espresso machine.
 But it’s certainly not limited to just that.

 Why not expand your horizons and include white coffee on your list of “favorite caffeinated beverages”?
-You may find that you enjoy it as much as all the other types of coffee you’ve become used to.
+Experience the difference between white and black coffee yourself.
+You may find that you enjoy a cup of coffee, whether white or black coffee, as much as all the other types of coffee you’ve become used to.

 Until they come up with a new flavor, that is.